 The Bodhisatta was once a tree fairy living in a castor-oil tree.
 During a festival the villagers all took offerings to the particular tree fairies they worshipped and the Bodhisatta received garlands, perfumes, and fancy cakes.
 One poor man came with a cake made only of rice husk powder and water; he felt ashamed and assumed his humble offering would be rejected, so he figured it was best to eat it himself.
 But the Bodhisatta materialized and told the man he appreciated all offerings that were appropriate for the person giving them.
 So the man gave his cake and the Bodhisatta ate it, then asked why he worshipped him.
 The man answered that he hoped to have his poverty eased and the Bodhisatta told him to worry no more because there were pots of treasure buried there.
-If he took the treasure to the king he would be so pleased he would make the poor man his treasurer; and it happened just as the Bodhisatta predicted.
+If he took the treasure to the palace, the king would be so pleased he would make the poor man his treasurer; and it happened just as the Bodhisatta predicted.

 In the Lifetime of the Buddha